 You Don’t Want to Wear Pants

-I tend to get dressed because we have a nanny who comes to the house and then the UPS man stops by every now and then with bulk shipments of diapers so I try not to scare them.
+I tend to get dressed because I have to drop off my kids at school and then the UPS man stops by every now and then so I try not to scare them.
 However, if you want to save money on work clothes (or makeup – I haven’t bought new makeup in forever) this is a big pro to working from home!

 You’re Sick and Tired of Your Commute

 In my last job I had a super short commute, but in the one before that, I sat in traffic for 45 minutes both ways.
 It was brutal.
 I felt like by the time I got home after a long day of work, I was too tired to do anything.
 Working from home really eliminates the commute altogether.
 Not only that, but you are in your home, so you can chop some vegetables for dinner when you take a break or switch the loads of laundry.

 Don’t get me wrong; chores can be a distraction too.
 However, by mixing in business and personal, sometimes you can create a bit more balance in your life.